egansou/Ocaml-functions-and-Data/README.md

   | IntNode (y, l, r) -> IntNode (y, l, int_insert x r)
 ```

-**Note**: The `when` syntax may be unfamiliar to you - it acts as an extra guard in addition to the pattern.
+**Note**: The `when` syntax acts as an extra guard in addition to the pattern.
 For example, `IntNode (y, l, r) when x < y` will only be matched when the tree is an `IntNode` and `x < y`.
 This serves a similar purpose to having an if statement inside of the general `IntNode` match case, but allows for more readable syntax in many cases.

 Let's try writing a function which determines whether a tree contains an element.
 This follows a similar procedure except we'll be returning a boolean if the element is a member of the tree.